techstackmedia/react-front-to-back/README.md

 Here's a breakdown of each command:

-1. `git clone https://github.com/techstackmedia/feedback-application-server.git`: This command clones the remote Git repository from the URL `https://github.com/techstackmedia/feedback-application-server.git` to your local machine.
-It creates a new directory named `feedback-application-server` and copies the entire repository contents into that directory.
+1. `git clone https://github.com/techstackmedia/react-front-to-back.git`: This command clones the remote Git repository from the URL `https://github.com/techstackmedia/react-front-to-back` to your local machine.
+It creates a new directory named `react-front-to-back.git` and copies the entire repository contents into that directory.

-2. `cd feedback-application-server`: This command changes the current working directory to the `feedback-application-server` directory.
+2. `cd react-front-to-back.git`: This command changes the current working directory to the `react-front-to-back.git` directory.
 After executing this command, you will be inside the project directory.

 3. `npm install`: This command installs the dependencies required by the application.
 It reads the `package.json` file in the project directory and installs all the packages listed in the `dependencies` and `devDependencies` sections.